rust-lang/rust-forge/src/libs/maintaining-std.md

 This document doesn't attempt to discuss best practices or good style.
 For that, see the [API Guidelines].

+## Contributing

+If you spot anything that is outdated, under specified, missing, or just plain incorrect then feel free to open up a PR on the [`rust-lang/rust-forge`] repository!

 ## Terms

 - Libs.
 That's us!
 The team responsible for development and maintenance of the standard library (among other things).